The 12x12"

 Image #3 12x12" Meadow Project, Angelic Presence in the sky over the North Meadow & Pond

 I love this image.
-It's mysterious is a certain way, for me.
+It's mysterious in a certain way, for me.
 I

-sometimes refer to that mystery as "Angelic Presence."
+sometimes refer to that kind of mystery as "Angelic Presence."

 Image #4 12x12" Meadow Project, N Meadow and pond - two layers of morning fog